|Bobber / Float Fishing|

 The perfect drift will usually have your float sitting completely vertical with the water at the indicated water line on your float and as little belly (extra line) on the water as possible without pulling on the float.
 You want your to float to move as freely and natural as possible as if there were no line attached to it.
 This will indicate your lure or bait is moving freely and looks as natural as possible.
 Your leader length should always be about the same as the depth of visibility you have in the water.
 Sometimes you will need to shorten a bit if you are fishing a shallower hole.

 If you have too much slack line out, not only will you have difficulty setting the hook, the excess line will catch current and pull your float downstream giving it an unnatural speed and also causing your lure or bait to swing upstream behind the float.
+To counter this, you may need to mend your line, (or hold your rod tip high, and flip, or roll the excess away or upstream as you reel in enough to maintain a more direct contact to the float).
 If you have too little line out, your line will be holding the float back and your bait/lure will swing downstream and up toward the surface.

 Without float fishing in your arsenal you may be missing some very good opportunities to catch more fish.